sebapusch/assignment_0/README.md

 # Assignment: Python Project Initialization

 ## Objective
 Your task is to initialize a Python project from scratch using modern tooling.
 You will create a virtual environment, add a specific dependency, write a simple script, format it, and use Git to submit your work.
+An automatic check will assess whether you completed this assignment properly.

 > [!IMPORTANT]
-> **This assignment is NOT graded!**
+> **This assignment DOES NOT count towards your grade!
+Your code will be automatically checked for style, formatting, versioning, and proper types.**
 > It is only for you to get familiar with the workflow and tool we will be using throughout the course.

 ## Instructions